Scottish Longitudinal Study

 7. Applying for NHS Data

 If you wish to use health data from NHS health data you must also complete an application form for submission to the Public Benefit and Privacy Panel (PBPP) through your Support Officer and an eDRIS Research Coordinator.
-For your convenience, we have prepared a TEMPLATE-HSC-PBPP-Part-Filled-Application-form-v4.2_updated 7 Oct 2022 (Word 162KB) which corresponds to PBPP Application Form v4.0 on the PBPP website.
+For your convenience, we have prepared a TEMPLATE-HSC-PBPP-Part-Filled-Application-form-v4.3_updated 7 March 2025 (Word 154KB) which corresponds to PBPP Application Form v4.0 on the PBPP website.
 More information on completing the PBPP application form can be found in the HSC-PBPP-Guidance-for-Applicants-v4.0 (Word 101KB) or on the PBPP website.

 You are required to seek ethical approval from your own organisation.